davisp1/operator-fetcher/README.md

 WARNING:No catalog file found for [op-xxxxx] (url: https://xxxxx )
 ```

-This message appear when there is no catalog definition file in folder or if it doesn't match the regexp pattern : `catalog_def(_[0-9]{,2})?.json`.
+This message appears when there is no catalog definition file in folder or if it doesn't match the regexp pattern : `catalog_def(_[0-9]{,2})?.json`.

-This is just a warning but the operator won't be available in IKATS.
+This warning means that the operator won't be available in IKATS.

 ### Can't clone